 Since 2008 banks have spent the below amounts defending themselves and paying penalties in relation to these lawsuits:

-You think the fines, legal action and overall hassle that the Feds put these banks through has anything to do with the current amount of expense, documentation and paperwork required in getting a mortgage approved?
-If your answer is no, I’d like to know what exit I get off at to live in your fantasy world.
+The fines, legal action and overall hassle that the Feds put these banks through will increase the expense, documentation and paperwork required in getting a mortgage approved.